8x Maastricht squares with terraces

 Vrijthof square

-This romantic and historic square is Maastricht's largest.
+This romantic and historic square is Maastricht's largest square.
 More info on Het Vrijthof

 -